 This Parmesan Crusted Chicken is a simple and delicious recipe to add to your chicken repertoire!
 In this easy chicken recipe, thin chicken breasts are are coated in Parmesan, egg, and bread crumbs, and pan fried until crispy!
 Kids love it and so do the adults.

-Chicken that is thin, or make sure to butterfly it or flatten by pounding with a meat tenderizer.
+The chicken that works best thin, flat and even.
+If the chicken you bought is thick as it usually is, make sure to butterfly it or flatten by pounding with a meat tenderizer.

 Italian Seasoning and salt

 What cheese to use for Parmesan Crusted Chicken

 The finer your Parmesan cheese is shredded or grated, the better.

 I used store bought shredded Parmesan cheese that was available on the shelf that day, but the best bet is to use the fine shredded cheese or grated cheese.